What Is a Missouri Sales Tax Bond?

 Missouri sales tax bonds protect the state from non-payment of taxes, fees, interests and other finances by retailers.
 They guarantee that all payments are made in the required time limits and in the full amount needed, as per Section 144.087 of the Revised Statutes of Missouri.

 Your Missouri sales tax bond functions just like other surety bonds.
 It’s a contract between three entities.
 Your retail company is the principal that needs to get bonded.
 The state authority, which in this case is the Missouri Department of Revenue, is the obligee.
 The surety is the third party that underwrites the bond.

-Questions about Sales Tax Bonds
+Questions about Sales Tax Bonds in Missouri

 Who needs to obtain a Missouri sales tax bond?

 Any Missouri business that sells tangible personal property constituting sales tax nexus needs to get licensed.
 Accordingly, it must also post a sales tax bond.

 The typical reasons for having a so-called ‘significant presence’ in the state include operating a physical office, running a warehouse, owning property, or having employees or contractors in the state for more than two days per year.

 The licensing is done via an application with the Missouri Department of Revenue, which should be accompanied by the appropriate sales tax bond.

 How much does a Missouri sales tax bond cost?

 Your sales tax bond price will depend on the bond amount that you are required to post.